 OS X 10.10 – Yosemite – was released today.
 As well as a lovely new design it’s major new drawcard is Continuity, the ability to switch between doing things on iOS devices and OS X devices seamlessly.

 Continuity in itself has a bunch of accessibility implications, and there are other specific accessibility advances in Yosemite as well as a bunch of general features which have accessibility implications.
 Continue readingMac OS X 10.10 Yosemite Accessibility Roundup

 Switch Control for Mac OS X is a very helpful assistive technology for physically disabled Mac users, but occasionally people turn in on without meaning to and the results can be confusing … Continue readingHow To Turn Off Switch Control For Mac OS X

 Keyboard Mastro lets you record a sequence of keystrokes, mouse clicks, and many other actions, and easily play them back at any time.

 Smart Scroll is a utility that allows you to adjust how the scrolling works on your Mac OS X computer in a ton of different ways.
 For anybody who has trouble with mouse movement or dexterity, it can be really useful.
-Continue readingSmart Scroll for Mac OS X
+Continue readingSmart Scroll Offers 4 Types Of Custom OS X Scrolling

 If the world included a perfectly accessible gesture/multitouch recognition system, what would that system look like?
 What accessibility features might it have?
 Here are fifteen user needs which the developer of a hypothetically perfect system should be aware of … Continue readingWhat Would Accessible Gesture Controls Look Like?